patapan/mev/README.md

 # arbitrage

-A collection of price indexing for sol dexes.
+A collection of price indexing and arb calc for sol dexes.